How to Have a Stress-Free Holiday

 Two weeks ahead.

-Make the call and order your turkey today.
+Make the call and order your turkey early.
 Your butcher will love you for it.
 Assume you'll be serving about 1½ pounds per person.
 Everyone will be well-fed and you’ll have plenty of leftovers.

 One week ahead.